ajsteinmetz/thesis-ajsteinmetz/README.md

 alt="ORCID iD icon"/> Andrew Steinmetz</a>

 ## cite as
-Steinmetz, A. Modern topics in relativistic spin dynamics dynamics.
+Steinmetz, A. Modern topics in relativistic spin dynamics dynamics and magnetism.
 Doctoral dissertation.
 University of Arizona, 2023.

 ## doi/arXiv id
 - TBD.
--